|UNINTENDED PREGNANCY PERCENTAGES BY CONTRACEPTIVE METHOD|

 1 The percentage becoming pregnant in the second and third columns are based on data from populations where contraception is not used and from women who cease using contraception to become pregnant.
 Among such populations, approximately 89% become pregnant within 1yr.
 This estimate was lowered slightly to 85% to represent the percentage who would become pregnant within 1yr among women not relying on reversible methods of contraception if they abandoned contraception altogether.

-2 Foams, creams, gels, vaginal supp, and vaginal film
+2 Gels, vaginal supp, and vaginal film

 3 The ovulation and two day methods are based on evaluation of cervical mucus.
 The standard days method avoids intercourse on cycle days 8−19.
 The symptothermal method is a double-check method based on evaluation of cervical mucus to determine the 1st fertile day and evaluation of cervical mucus and temperature to determine the last fertile day.
 Natural Cycles is a fertility app that requires user input of basal body temperature (BBT) recordings and dates of menstruation and optional LH urinary test results.

 4 Without spermicides